hanjingo/doc/ALGO/skiplist.md

-A skip list is an ordered data structure that allows search and insert operations in an ordered sequence of n elements with average time complexity $O(\log n)$, better than the $O(n)$ complexity of arrays.
+A skip list is a data structure that allows for efficient search, insertion and deletion of elements in a sorted list.
+It is a probabilistic data structure, meaning that its average time complexity is determined through a probabilistic analysis.

 ## Definition